 The Shine Story

-Shine provides a range of effective, practical and innovative services to achieve our mission to stop domestic abuse in New Zealand.
-We directly help thousands of adult and child victims every year to become safe and stay safe through our frontline services, and we indirectly help thousands more every year through professional training programmes, our DVFREE workplace programme, and our health sector partnerships.
+Shine provides a range of effective, practical and innovative services to achieve our mission to stop domestic violence in New Zealand.
+We directly help thousands of adult and child victims every year to become safe and stay safe through our frontline services, and we indirectly help thousands more every year through professional training programmes, our DVFREE programme, Shine in School, and our health sector partnerships.

-Shine works closely with a number of Government agencies, community organisations and businesses to achieve our goals more effectively and stretch our limited dollars much further, from the NZ Police and Oranga Tamariki to Auckland District Health Board (and other DHBs), Community Probation, and other not-for-profits such as Lifeline and Youthline.
+Shine works closely with a number of Government agencies, community organisations and businesses to achieve our goals more effectively, from the NZ Police and Oranga Tamariki to Auckland District Health Board and other DHBs, Community Probation, Homecare Medical, and many more.